jsfeehan/pyLaserPulse/README.rst

 .. image:: docs/images/ANDi_SCG_grating_compression.png

-Keyword argument ``verbose`` was set to ``True`` when the compressor was instantiated, so information regarding the compressor optimization and the optimized compressor setup is printed to the terminal.
+Keyword argument ``verbose`` was set to ``True`` when the ``compression`` optical assembly was instantiated, so information regarding the compressor optimization and the optimized compressor setup is printed to the terminal.
 This output is as follows:

 .. code:: bash
     :number-lines: